The Wildlife Garden is home to 1000s of British plant and animal species throughout the seasons. Here are some of the many highlights.

 Children can get more out of their visit to the Wildlife Garden with our Explorer backpacks.
 The activity book will help them make discoveries in the garden's different habitats, or they can simply get into the role of explorer with a safari hat and magnifying glass.

-Borrow a self-led Explorer backpack from the Central Hall information desk.
+Borrow a self-led Explorer backpack from the Hintze Hall (formerly the Central Hall) information desk.

 Look for the bright yellow flowers of marsh marigolds around pond edges, ditches and marshy areas from March to May.
 They’re a good nectar source for insects and part of a vital wetland habitat.